 You can increase the utilization of your solar production with the addition of solar battery storage.
 Adding a solar battery to store the excess power that your solar system produces on the sunniest days means you’re using the grid even less and gaining even more energy independence.

-When you purchase your home solar system with a cash payment or a loan, you can gain access to federal, and in some cases, state tax incentives.
+When you purchase your home solar system with a cash payment or a loan, you can gain access to federal, and in some cases, state tax credit.

-On the federal level, most homeowners who purchase a solar system are eligible for the Investment Tax Credit, sometimes referred to as the ITC.
-The ITC is a tax credit that can be claimed on federal income taxes for up to 30% of the cost of a solar photovoltaic (PV) system.
+On the federal level, most homeowners who purchase a solar system are eligible for a federal tax credit.
+The tax credit can be claimed on federal income taxes.

 State tax incentives vary from location to location, but in general, in states that offer tax incentives, homeowners can enjoy Solar Renewable Energy Certificate (SREC) payments, income tax credits, or property tax exclusions.